 - Limp is a symptom and not a diagnosis.

-- Urgent referral is warranted for the child who is non-weight bearing, unwell or febrile, very young (<3 years) or immunosuppressed.
+- Urgent referral is warranted: for non-weight bearing, unwell or febrile, or very young (<3 years) or immunosuppressed.

-- 'Red flag' features (e.g., high fever, weight loss, night pain, lethargy) suggest infection or malignancy.
+- 'Red flags' (e.g., high fever, weight loss, night pain, lethargy) suggest infection or malignancy.

-- Trauma including non-accidental injury, must be considered but it is noteworthy that children with pathology may be more prone to falling.
+- Trauma can cause limp but note that children with pathology may be more prone to falling.

 - A limp persisting beyond two weeks requires referral to paediatrics, paediatric rheumatology or paediatric orthopaedics (pending local referral pathways).

-- Careful clinical assessment will help you to determine the likely cause, help identify red flags in the history and red flags in the examination, and guide further investigations and management.
+- Careful clinical assessment determines the likely cause, helps identify red flags (history and examination), and guide further investigations and management.

-- Morning stiffness or 'gelling' (stiffness after periods of rest), even if without obvious joint swelling, suggests inflammatory causes such as Juvenile Idiopathic Arthritis (JIA) and urgent referral is warranted.
+- Morning stiffness or 'gelling' (stiffness after periods of rest), even if without obvious joint swelling, suggests inflammatory causes such as Juvenile Idiopathic Arthritis (JIA).
+Urgent referral is warranted.

-- Many hip pathologies cause limp, but assess other joints and consider extra-articular causes (e.g., urine infection, hernia, testicular torsion).
+- Many hip pathologies cause limp, but it is important to assess other joints and consider extra-articular causes (e.g., urine infection, hernia, testicular torsion).

-- With delayed milestones, consider inherited myopathies and with regression of achieved milestones, consider inflammatory disease (joint or muscle).
+- Be aware of motor milestones.
+With delayed milestones consider inherited myopathies.
+With regression of achieved milestones, consider inflammatory disease (joint or muscle).

 - Growing pains do NOT cause limp.
 Be aware of the rules of growing pains

 We encourage you to watch a video of a 22 month old girl who is limping.
 Key points to note:

 - Young children may not verbalise pain and non-verbal clues are important (e.g., facial expression, withdrawal of a limb or non-use of a limb).